Roth-Lab/phyclone/README.md

 > Unlike PyClone, PhyClone does not estimate the precision parameter of the Beta-Binomial.
 This parameter can be set with the --precision flag.

-To build the final results of PhyClone you can run the `consensus` command as follows.
+To build the final results of PhyClone you can run the `map` command as follows.
 ```
-phyclone consensus -d INPUT.tsv -t TRACE.pkl -n TREE.nwk -o TABLE.tsv
+phyclone map -i TRACE.pkl -t TREE.nwk -o TABLE.tsv
 ```
-where `INPUT.tsv` and `TRACE.pkl` are the same as the previous step and `TREE.nwk` is the clone tree in newick format and `TABLE.tsv` the assignment of mutations to clones.
+where `TRACE.pkl` is the result from the previous step, `TREE.nwk` is the output clone tree in newick format, and `TABLE.tsv` the assignment of mutations to clones.

 # License